 By seeing this data, you can adjust your ads based on what’s needed, instead of having to guess or finding out later on that your investment was for nothing.
 Remember, if you can’t track and measure something, you can’t know if it’s working or how you can improve.

 Facebook gives you so much power when it comes to tracking and measuring the progress of your ads.
+But there is also a Facebook dislike button so be sure to post great content!

 2. You Can Micro-Target Your Exact Audience